Skip

 Guided output

-• Answer the lesson question in two parts: first the main message about delf a2 reading clinic and delf a2 reading, then one useful detail.
+• Answer the lesson question in two parts: first the main message about the DELF A2 reading tasks, then one useful detail.

 • Turn the reading block into a personal response by changing the place, time, person, or opinion.